Rapid Mass segregation in small stellar clusters: Results

-The majority of young and very young star clusters are still embedded in their proto-cloud.
+Figure \ref{fig:Fig6} is the analogous of Fig. \ref{fig:Fig1} with the inclusion of a stationary gaseous background whose gravitational potential is given by Eq. \ref{eq:Plu} with $a(t)=a(0)=R$ and assuming a star formation efficiency $\mathcal S=0.3$.
+The inclusion of a background gravitational potential let us take into account that the majority of young and very young star clusters are still embedded in their proto-cloud.
 This residual gas, when sufficiently abundant, acts as a background potential which can affect the dynamical evolution of the stellar cluster.
 In this work we modelled the presence of a gas as an analytical potential to add to the pair gravitational interaction of the bodies in the system.
 This does not represent very correctly the real astrophysical situation but, using our simple model, we can at least account at order of magnitude accuracy the gaseous phase contribution.
 The most evident effect of the addition of the analytic gravitational potential is smoothing out the 2-body encounters, decreasing the efficiency of mass segregation on both small and longer time scales.

-Figure \ref{fig:Fig6} is the analogous of Fig. \ref{fig:Fig1} with the inclusion of a stationary gaseous background.
-As we can see, the results for the case of $Q=0$ are very similar to those obtained for the same case but without the presence of gas; it is still evident the formation of sub-clumps and a quick mass segregation, before the bounce, as much the inverse trend of the spanning trees ratio around the time corresponding to the maximum compression of the system.
+This smoothing is due to that the inclusion of a significant quantity of regular potential reduces stochasticity of the star trajectories and so the role of 2 body scattering and so enlarge the time to equipartition.
+As we can see in Fig. \ref{fig:Fig6}, the results for the case of $Q=0$ are very similar to those obtained for the same case but without the presence of gas; it is still evident the formation of sub-clumps and a quick mass segregation, before the bounce, as much the inverse trend of the spanning trees ratio around the time corresponding to the maximum compression of the system.
 The mass segregation on a longer time scale is slightly less than that observed for the same value $Q=0$ in Fig. \ref{fig:Fig1}.
 For values of the initial virial ratio $Q \gtrsim 0.1$ the situation deeply changes.
-Actually, the presence of gas reduces the role of close encounters between stars and the process of mass segregation is less efficient.
-Although this point deserves a deeper investigation, it is possible to point out that the case $Q=0.1$ is profoundly different respect to the case of abscence of gas as it is seen also in the evolution of the distribution of the velocities of the stars (Fig. \ref{fig:Fig7}).
+The presence of gas reduces the role of close encounters between stars and the process of mass segregation is less efficient.
+Although this point deserves a deeper investigation, it is possible to point out that the case $Q=0.1$ is profoundly different respect to the case of absence of gas as it is seen also in the evolution of the velocity distribution of the stars (Fig. \ref{fig:Fig7}).